About the Conference

 Who Should Attend?

-Professional volunteer administrators who work for nonprofit organizations or publicly funded agencies such as the Texas Department of Health and Human Services, municipalities, parks and recreation centers, museums and schools.
-The conference also welcomes anyone in the private sector responsible for working with volunteers including program managers, executive directors, development and communications team members as well as staff in community relations and corporate social responsibility.
+Professional volunteer administrators who work for nonprofit organizations or publicly funded agencies such as the Texas Department of Health and Human Services, municipalities, parks and recreation centers, museums and schools throughout Texas and the U.S. The conference also welcomes anyone in the private sector responsible for working with volunteers including program managers, executive directors, development and communications team members as well as staff in community relations and corporate social responsibility.

-This year we focus on Building Epic Volunteer Engagement, continuing our tradition of bringing you exceptional and affordable education and training in the field of volunteer management:
+This year we focus on the Quest for Vibrant Volunteers, continuing our tradition of bringing you exceptional and affordable education and training in the field of volunteer management: